Nigeria’s Mismanagement Of Naira And Structural Liquidity: What Happened To 1kobo, 5k, 25k, N1, N5?

 Liquidity management assessed by IMF on Central Bank of Nigeria was right on the money.
 It highlighted the inflow of the revenue from oil export into the economy and its volatility.
 Excessive liquidity and overspending were underlined as detrimental and overbearing to the economy:

-Histories of currencies have revealed that many countries have managed to lose values of their currencies through hyperinflation, devaluation and mismanagement that ultimately weaken their currencies.
+Histories of currencies have revealed that many countries have managed to loss values of their currencies through hyperinflation, devaluation and mismanagement that ultimately weaken their currencies.